MahtabKarimi1206/Form-13F-Institutional-Holdings-Analysis/README.md

  📏How to get the institutional investors data?

  One straightforward way is to write Python code to retrieve the data (in JSON format) and then save it in a CSV file.
 The problem is that the volume of this data can be very large and consume a lot of RAM when used later in other scripts.
 To handle this, I use a PostgreSQL database to retrieve and store the data.
-This also allows me to leverage SQL tools to work with it more efficiently.
+This also allows me to leverage SQL tools to work with it more efficiently.  ◼

+ 📏What do I do in this repo to get this data?

+As mentioned earlier, I use Python, PostgreSQL, and the EDGAR API to retrieve and store the data in an efficient and reusable way.
+In general, I follow two steps:

+▨Set up and implement a PostgreSQL server.

+▨Use Python to retrieve the data from the API and save it into the database.